Bicycling in the cooler months is great fun. The key is staying comfortable, which is all about choosing and wearing the right cycling clothing.

 60 and Below

 For this temperature range you want light protection that packs easily and/or unzips to let excess heat out.
-Start with the base layer — an essential piece for all cool-weather exercising.
+Start with the base layer, the layer next to your skin — an essential piece for all cool-weather exercising.
 This light, thin undershirt wicks to keep you dry, warm and comfortable so you never catch a chill.

 Arm and knee warmers add protection for your limbs with a cozy layer of warmth, which also helps prevent injuries that can come from exposing the joints to the cold.
-Warmers are easy to pull on and off, and pack, so they're ideal if you're unsure about the weather or if you’re climbing and descending a lot.
+Warmers are easy to pull on and off, and pack, so they're ideal if you're unsure about the weather.

 The speed of cycling can cause the wind to nip at your fingers and ears.
 Full gloves block it and keep the fingers warm.
-Plus, the padded palms make them ideal for on- or off-road riding.
-And, they usually include terry panels great for wiping your face and nose.
-And don’t forget an ear-warming headband that easily fits into your pocket and can save you on a long, chilly descent.
+And don’t forget an ear-warming headband that easily fits into your pocket and can save you.

 50 and Below